shreyansh26/Personal-Website/content/home/accomplishments.md

   url = "https://www.aclweb.org/anthology/W18-3603/"
   date_start = "2018-07-23"
   date_end = ""
-  description = "Paper accepted in the Proceedings of the 1st Workshop on Multilingual Surface Realisation (MSR), 56th Annual Meeting of the Association for Computational Linguistics (ACL), July 2018, Melbourne, Australia."
+  description = "Our paper 'IIT (BHU) Varanasi at MSR-SRST 2018: A Language Model Based Approach for Natural Language Generation' got accepted in the Proceedings of the 1st Workshop on Multilingual Surface Realisation (MSR), 56th Annual Meeting of the Association for Computational Linguistics (ACL), July 2018, Melbourne, Australia."

 +++